Learning how to use a flash may sound complicated. But we provide 10 simple tips to make the task easy for you!

 The most important thing is creating light that comes from the best direction.
 It should fit the style of photo you want.
 This is the flexibility you have when using a flash off-camera.

 For the photo below, I was up on the mezzanine market level, and my model was on the lower level.
 The flash and softbox were on a stand outside the bottom right of the frame, also on the lower level.

 10. Use Rear Curtain Synch for Moving Subjects and Nice Back Blur

 Modern camera shutters are made of two “curtains.”
 When the front curtain opens, the sensor is exposed to light.
-When the second or rear curtain closes, the
+When the second or rear curtain closes, the exposure ends.

 Most cameras default to the flash being triggered once the front curtain is fully open.
 You can change this setting on your camera.
 Then the flash is triggered immediately before the rear curtain closes.